arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ### Example Code for Big Tank (ST)

-The following code exemplifies how Opta in BT can achieve the actions described before.
+The following code exemplifies how Opta™ in BT can achieve the actions described before.
 Notice that some of the functions in the code were generated by Arduino IoT Cloud during the dashboard configuration:

 ```arduino
 #include "thingProperties.h"